Greensboro, PA Violent Crime Rates and Maps

 More cost data

-The B grade indicates that the rate of violent crime is slightly lower than that of the average US city.
-Greensboro ranks in the 67th percentile for safety, meaning it is safer than 67% of cities but less safe than 33%.
-This analysis applies only to Greensboro's official city boundaries.
+The B grade reflects how often assault, robbery, rape, and murder occur in Greensboro against the average US city, where the rate is slightly lower than the norm.
+Greensboro sits in the 67th percentile for violent-crime safety, ahead of 67% of cities and behind 33%.
+The grade covers only Greensboro's official city boundaries.
 See the table below for nearby cities.

 The Cost of Crime™ in Greensboro, PA